-Before discussing a proper view implementation strategy, let's review the basics of views.

-All SQL access to a DB2 table results in another table.
+Before proceeding with a discussion of view implementation strategy, let's review the basics of views.
+All operations on a DB2 table result in another table.
 This is a requirement of the relational model.
 A view can be considered to be a logical table.
-A view is a "logical" representation of data that is "physically" stored in other tables (and perhaps other views as well).
+No physical structure is required of a view; it is a representation of data that is stored in other tables that do physically exist.
+Views can also be based on other views.

-Views are defined using SQL and are represented internally to DB2 by SELECT statements, not by stored data.
-The SQL inside the view is executed only when the view is accessed and views can be accessed by SQL in the same way that tables are - using SQL.
+Views are defined using SQL and are represented internally to DB2 by SQL SELECT statements, not by stored data.
+The SQL comprising the view is executed only when the view is accessed and views can be accessed by SQL in the same way that tables are - accessed by SQL.
 Certain limitations on data modification exist depending upon the type of view, though.
 Views that join tables, use functions, specify DISTINCT, or use GROUP BY and HAVING may not be updated, inserted to or deleted from.

 Additionally, inserting is prohibited for the following types of views:

-• views using constants,

-- views having columns with derived data in the SELECT-list, and - views that do not contain all columns defined as NOT NULL from the tables from which they were defined.
+- views using constants - views having columns with derived data in the SELECT-list - views that do not contain all columns defined as NOT NULL from the tables from which they were defined

-Almost any SQL that can be issued natively can be coded into a view.
-There are a few exceptions, though.
-A view cannot be defined that contains any of the following clauses:
+Almost any SQL that can be issued natively can be coded into a VIEW.
+There are exceptions, however.
+A VIEW can not be defined that contains any of the following clauses: FOR UPDATE OF, ORDER BY, UNION or UNION ALL, and OPTIMIZE FOR n ROWS.

-- FOR UPDATE OF

-- ORDER BY

-- OPTIMIZE FOR n ROWS